 This framework has been created by Principal Ai Consultants, is opensourced, so use freely and at your discretion.
 It is designed to be modular and scalable.
 Start with Chapter 1 to establish your vision and principles, then progress through governance (Chapter 2), risk classification (Chapter 3), and the AI lifecycle (Chapter 4).
 Chapters 5-7 address specialized topics, while Chapter 8 provides ready-to-use templates and tools.

-Watchman: Capability Assurance for Responsible AI
+Watchman: Model Provenance & Integrity for Responsible AI

 Executive Vision & Scope